figtools/figgy.docs/docs/commands/other/login.md

     $   figgy login

-Generates and caches STS sessions with authorized accounts and stores them in the figgy vault.
+Generates and caches STS sessions with authorized accounts and stores them in the figgy lockbox.
 If a user has MFA enabled, the `login` command may be useful for reducing the number of MFA prompts a user would receive while using Figgy throughout the day.